BitBangedFF/odometry-module/README.md

 # odometry-module
-High-level system monitoring and odometry module running on FreeRTOS and STM32F407 (part of my cbr-hacks)
+High-level system monitoring and odometry module running in FreeRTOS on the NUCLEO-F767ZI STM32F767ZIT6 (part of my cbr-hacks).